April 20, 2026

 The biggest shift people are noticing is the growth of AI-driven search features.
 Google says AI Overviews help users get the gist of more complicated topics faster, while AI Mode is built for deeper exploration, follow-up questions, and more complex comparisons.
 Google also says these experiences can use a fan-out process that pulls from multiple related searches and supporting sources while generating responses.

-What that means for businesses is simple.
 Ranking for a keyword is still valuable, but being one of the pages Google trusts enough to reference, summarize, or link to inside those AI experiences is becoming part of the game too.

 Navigating the New SERP Layout: AI Search Results & AI Overviews img